dkazakov8/reactive-route/vitepress/guide/index.md

 - **Strict Validation**: Every dynamic parameter from the URL (e.g., `/page/:id/:mode`) and every query parameter must have a validator, preventing invalid routes and improving application robustness.

-- **TypeScript Integration**: Comprehensive TypeScript support for routes, dynamic parameters, and query parameters, providing excellent DX with autocomplete.
+- **Type Safety**: Comprehensive TypeScript support for routes, dynamic parameters, and query parameters, providing excellent DX with autocomplete.
 No more redirects to untyped strings or manual searching during refactoring.

 - **Architect's Dream**: The router is a flat, separate layer that works with any framework – or none at all.
 No more routing logic buried inside UI components and templates.
 No need for AST parsing of markup to find routes, and no polluted component trees.
 There are also no requirements for folder structure or file naming.

+- **Optimization**: The reactive-first solution optimizes component rerenders and has a built-in cache for different routes which load the same component (needed for imitating "nested routes" behavior).

-- **Stability**: The library is backed by over 500 unit and E2E tests which run the [examples](/examples/react) in real browsers.
-This open-source version was released only after 7 years of development, optimization, and battle-testing in dozens of projects.
+- **Stability**: The library is backed by over {{ data.passedTests }} unit and E2E tests which run in real browsers using Playwright.

 Ready to give it a try?
 If you are an experienced developer, you can jump straight into the [examples](/examples/react) for your favorite stack – the usage is intuitive and straightforward.
 Or, follow the